mk-pmb/anno-server-22/docs/cfg/ubhd-ex01/acl_chains/README.md

 * Names can be a string or a list of strings.
 * All names are given as meta data templates.
+* If the name starts with a question mark (`?`), it is stripped and instead the entry is considered opportunistic, which means it is silently skipped if no ACL chain with that name exists.